 "Help others hook up"

-Chances are, you probably practice this among your friends: but helping others to make job connections is not only helpful - it's good business.
+Chances are, you probably practise this among your friends: but helping others to make job connections is not only helpful - it's good business.
 A plausible scenario could be: “Oh, you're after a junior accountant?
-Let me hook you up with my friend: she was scoping out new jobs.”
+Let me hook you up with my friend: she is scoping out new jobs.”
 In a similar way in which your aunt recommended you to tutor her friend's son, helping link people up shows intuition, and sets you up for others to look out for you, too.

 It may sound like a dating strategy, but at times, all it takes to stay in touch with your ex-colleagues and old schoolmates is to ask them for a weekday lunch.
 People tend to be more up for talking about work over lunch, and the chat will place you in their “work orbit”.
 You know what they say: food brings people together.